Canon 1D Mark IV vs 450D

 |Canon G1 X Mark II||1.5-inch||13.0||4160||3120||1080/30p||21.5||10.8||581||58|

 |Canon G1 X||1.5-inch||14.2||4352||3264||1080/24p||21.7||10.8||644||60|

 |Nikon D4||Full Frame||16.2||4928||3280||1080/30p||24.7||13.1||2965||89|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 1D Mark IV indeed provides movie recording capabilities, while the 450D does not.
 The highest resolution format that the 1D Mark IV can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the 450D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the 450D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark IV has a higher magnification (0.58x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Canon 450D along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark IV, but is missing on the 450D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.